 Netflix announced this morning that it is acquiring Signature Video Group, a Toronto based content agency specializing in documentary films and branded entertainment.

-Terms of the deal were not disclosed, but this move further bolsters the streaming giant’s footprint in Canada.
+Terms of the deal announced on April 1 were not disclosed, but this move further bolsters the streaming giant’s footprint in Canada.
 Just last month, Netflix made a big investment into the Canadian entertainment industry when it leased close to 250,000 sq feet of studio space in Toronto.

 This Canadian expansion begun in 2017 when Netflix committed to investing $500 Million (Canadian) in content production over a five-year period.